JazzyPierrot/katas/content/about/index.md

 practice back at the center of data analysis, rather than being driven by simplistic performance objectives.

-This blog will be my support to deliberately practice new techniques, consolidate my knowledge and refine my vision on the practice of data science.
+On its technical side, this blog will be my support to deliberately practice new techniques, consolidate my knowledge and refine my vision on the practice of data science.

 Icons made by [Freepik](https://www.freepik.com) from